wiltrahan/97percent/README.md

 While researching this project, I came across the fact that 97% of members of the House of Representatives that were up for re-election in 2016 actually did, once again, get elected.
 As a result of this, I decided to develop an application that would make it very easy for a user to find basic information about their representative.

 ### As a user
-1. I can enter my zipcode to get my representative and..
+1. I can enter my zipcode to get my representative and to find out their
+* name
+* party
+* voting record percentage w/party
+* phone number
-..* find out their name, party, voting record, phone number, next election date
+* next election date
+* office address
+* web address

 ### Technologies Used
 * Javascript